GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_BPMN.md

 - 'activity' is one of [ task, manualTask, userTask, scriptTask, serviceTask, sendTask, receiveTask, callActivity, transaction, subProcess ], thus a FMC:Actor.
 - 'data' is one of [ dataObjectReference, dataStoreReference ], thus a FMC:State.
 - 'event' is one of [ startEvent, intermediateThrowEvent, intermediateCatchEvent, boundaryEvent, endEvent ], thus a FMC:Event.
-- All statement class terms are defined in the [Vocabulary](https://specif.de/apps/view#import=../examples/Vocabulary.specifz;view=doc;node=N-blM4lfyHM55YlbfBZ3NWj4SYwa3).
+- All SpecIF statement class terms are defined in the [Vocabulary](https://specif.de/apps/view#import=../examples/Vocabulary.specifz;view=doc;node=N-blM4lfyHM55YlbfBZ3NWj4SYwa3).
 - The original model element type is stored in a property named _dcterms:type_.

 ### Example